ldtoolkit/conceptnet-lite/README.md

 # conceptnet-lite
-Python library to work with ConceptNet without the need of PostgreSQL
+Python library to work with ConceptNet offline without the need of PostgreSQL